Control bandwidth usage with QoS policies in Windows 11

 Wizard (page 3): IP addresses

-If you set both, origin and destination must be the same. type of address (both IPv4 or both IPv6).
-If you specified an HTTP server URL on the previous page, you will see the IP of the origin (it is the HTTP server and is not configured here), although you can customize the final destination to differentiate customers.
+If you set both, the source and destination must be the same type of address (both IPv4 or both IPv6).
+If you specified an HTTP server URL on the previous page, the source IP will be grayed out (it belongs to the HTTP server and is not configured here), although you can customize the destination to differentiate clients.

 Wizard (page 4): Protocols and Ports